- Setting up SignPath

 In any case, you will receive e-mail notifications for your request and be able to monitor them in the Web application.

 For signing policies that require approval, each approver will receive an e-mail notification whenever an approval is requested.
-They can also review signing request waiting for their approval in the Web application.
+Approvers will also see signing request waiting for their approval in the application dashboard.

-Administrator will be notified about important events.
-They can also use the Web application to see a full activity audit for each entity, including users, certificates, projects and policies, and signing requests.
+Administrators will be notified about important events.
+They can also use the Web application to see a full activity audit for each entity, including users, certificates, projects, signing policies and signing requests.